-Black Canyon of the Gunnison is deep, steep and narrow.
+Black Canyon of the Gunnison is deep, steep, and narrow.
 The views from the top are pretty impressive and this small park is worthwhile even if you only have a short time to visit.
 We had to drive all the way through Colorado into Kansas that day, so we just took a couple of hours in the morning to visit the park.
-We were able to drive the entire road through the park and stop at several view points and the visitor center.
+We were able to drive the entire road through the park and stop at several viewpoints and the visitor center.

 South Rim vs. North Rim

 We visited the South Rim of Black Canyon of the Gunnison.
-The entrance is just off of Highway 50 and it has the park's visitor center, a campground and picnic areas.
+The entrance is just off Highway 50 and it has the park's visitor center, a campground, and picnic areas.
 It is somewhat more developed than the North Rim, which has a campground and ranger station.
 The South Rim was not at all crowded, so I imagine that you'd have the North Rim pretty much to yourself.
 The drive from the South Rim to the North Rim is about two hours.

 You can drive down to the Gunnison River from the South Rim Entrance Station.
 The drive will take you out of the national park and into the Curecanti National Recreation Area.
 We drove through parts of this recreation area along Highway 50 and it's beautiful.
 It looks like a fun place for boating, rafting and other water sports.

 The best way to see the Black Canyon of the Gunnison is to drive your own car and stop at viewpoints along the way.
 There are about 10 viewpoints along the South Rim.
 We took the advice of the park newspaper and stopped at a few of the recommended highlights.

 There are not many hiking trails in Black Canyon of the Gunnison National Park because the canyon is too steep.
 We enjoyed the short trail behind the visitor center.
 Some viewpoints have short walks from the parking area to the cliff edge.
 These were not difficult walks and we thought they were worthwhile.